tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 $ docker-compose up -d
 ```

-!TIPS The important sections of the automation script used to bring up the
+The important sections of the automation script used to bring up the
 Tinkerbell stack are explained [here](/setup/vagrant/script/).

 When you are done with these commands you have a fully working provisioner that